As an Amazon Influencer, I may earn a small commission from qualifying purchases from Amazon.com.

 - Butter

-What type of beer to use for this Pumpkin Mac and Cheese
+What type of beer to use in this recipe

-The beer you choose matters in this recipe.
+The beer you choose matters!
 A quality lager is important because it adds so much flavor, but don’t go crazy with expensive ones.

-My favorites for this pumpkin cheddar mac and cheese are Samuel Adams and Yuengling.
+My favorites for this homemade pumpkin mac are Samuel Adams and Yuengling.
 They lend a hoppy, earthy flavor to the cheese sauce without being overpowering.

 That said, if you are a beer lover, you might have fun with a darker beer like Guinness.
 The darker the beer, the more you’re going to taste it in this dish.

-What type of pasta to use for this Pumpkin Mac and Cheese
+What type of pasta to use for Pumpkin Mac and Cheese

 Classic elbow macaroni noodles are always a good option, and check out these other fun pasta shapes if you want a twist on the traditional: